-Alongside heat pumps and other renewable energy home upgrades, solar panels are a popular option for homeowners that want to reduce their carbon footprint and cut their energy bills.
-With 57% of us wanting to become more eco-friendly in 2021 (according to the Rated People Home Improvement Trends Report: 2021), solar panels could become a more common sight around the UK.
-Find out whether they could work for your home and the benefits they bring, below.
+Alongside heat pumps and other renewable energy home upgrades, solar panels are a popular option for homeowners that want to reduce their carbon footprint and cut down on their energy bills.
+Find out whether solar energy could work for your home and the benefits solar panels bring, below.

 On the other hand, solar thermal panels capture the sun’s energy, but convert it into energy that heats up water for your home instead.
 These panels are made of either flat plate collectors or evacuated tubes (glass tubes).

 An installer that’s accredited with the Microgeneration Certification Scheme (MCS) is best placed to complete the installation.
 MCS is a quality assurance scheme for tradespeople installing low-carbon energy technology.
-So, you can be sure that your solar panel installer is working to high standards.
+Through MCS, you can be sure that your solar panel installer is working to high standards.